Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Introduction

 \subsection{Related work}

 The study of differential privacy under continual release was initiated by two concurrent works \cite{DworkNPR10, ChanSS11}.
 They proposed the binary-tree mechanism for computing sums of binary bits.
-The binary-tree mechanism has found numerous applications in the continual release setting and elsewhere, demonstrating the versatility of this mechanism.
+The versatility of this mechanism is demonstrated by numerous applications it has found in the continual release setting and elsewhere.
 Under continual release, it has been extended to work for sums of real values \cite{PerrierAK19}, weighted sums \cite{BolotFMNT13}, graph statistics \cite{SongLMVC18, FichtenHO21}, and most relevantly, counting distinct elements \cite{BolotFMNT13, EpastoMMMVZ23, Ghazi0NM23}.
 It has also been employed for private online learning \cite{jainkt12, SmithT13, AgarwalS17} and for answering range queries \cite{DworkNPR10, DworkNRR15, EdmondsNU20}.

 Prior to our work, the $\countdistinct$ problem with continual release was studied exclusively in the insertions-only model. \citet{BolotFMNT13} were the first to study this problem and showed a $O(\log^{1.5}T)$-accurate item-level-DP mechanism. \citet{Ghazi0NM23} considered the more challenging sliding-window model and showed nearly-matching upper and lower bounds for this setting, parameterized by the window size, for item-level and event-level differential privacy. \citet{EpastoMMMVZ23} studied the more general $\ell_p$-frequency estimation problem with a focus on space efficiency.
 For distinct elements, i.e., $p=0$, their mechanism provides an estimate with $1+\eta$ multiplicative error and $O(\log^2T)$ additive error, using space $\poly (\log T/\eta)$.
 They also extended their results to the sliding-window model.
 Two of the works~\cite{BolotFMNT13, EpastoMMMVZ23} reduced the $\countdistinct$ problem to the bit summation primitive, which allowed them to use the binary-tree mechanism.
 Since the streams are restricted to be insertion-only, the bit summation primitives they considered have low constant sensitivity.
 The same primitives have sensitivity $\Omega(T)$ for turnstile streams, and thus this approach cannot be directly extended to our setting. \citet{Ghazi0NM23} observed that for fixed and sliding windows, the distinct elements problem can be reduced to range queries.
 For the special case when the window is the entire stream, their reduction is to the summation problem.